Chaplinski/messageBoardPHP/README.md

 -User names and email addresses must be unique
 -Users have log out button

+To launch in XAMPP:
+-Add /DB/message_board to xampp\mysql\data
+-Add /site to xampp\htdocs

 Current User/Passwords:
 (Since passwords are hashed, this is necessary)